CAT vs CMAT, NMAT, XAT, SNAP & Other MBA Entrance Exams

 How can I check the exam pattern of CAT, XAT and other management entrance exams?

 Aspirants can check the exam pattern for their preferred MBA entrance exam like CAT or XAT through various sources.
 One of the most common ways to check the exam pattern for the MBA entrance exam is to download the information brochure of the exam.
-The exam conducting bodies of management entrance exams release an information brochure or notification which consists of various details related to the exam.
-This includes dates, eligibility criteria, application process, exam pattern, etc. Alternatively, candidates can also check out the previous year question papers of entrance exams for a more detailed understanding of the exam patterns for the same.
+The exam conducting bodies of management entrance exams release an information brochure or notification that consists of various details related to the exam.

 View More